Why 510 Thread Batteries Remain the Standard

 For Heavy Users

-Battery life matters most.
-The Pulsar 510 DL 6.0 with its 1000mAh capacity can handle all-day heavy use without charging.
-Also consider:
+Battery life is everything.
+The Pulsar 510 DL 6.0 with 1000mAh handles all-day heavy use.
+Look for:

 - 650mAh+ capacity minimum